BA Illustration

 There are likely to be additional costs for materials.
 The Edinburgh College of Art (ECA) shop provides most materials needed for the academic year.

-An indicative budget for studio expenses is £200 for the year.
+An estimated budget for annual studio expenses is £200.

-Additionally, there are printing costs for digital reproduction and the visualisation of projects.
-This is estimated at £100 over two semesters.
+There are also printing costs for digital reproduction and the visualisation of projects, estimated at £100 over two semesters.

-In addition, some programmes offer study trips and individual field-based projects.
-You will usually be required to cover accommodation, subsistence and travel costs.
+Some programmes offer study trips and individual field-based projects.
+You will usually be required to pay the cost of:

-Your actual contribution will depend on the programme and courses you select and on the nature of each trip.
+How much you actually pay will depend on the programme, the courses you select and the nature of each trip.

 Funding